jekyll/jekyll-admin/docs/api.md

 For simplicity, whenever possible, the API mirrors Jekyll internal data structures, meaning, objects are generally the results of calling `.to_liquid.to_json` on an existing Jekyll model (and the resulting fields).

+The API is exposed as `http://localhost:4000/_api` (or whatever server/port your Jekyll installation is running on).

 ### Collections

 #### Parameters

 * `collection_name` - the name of the collection, e.g., posts (`String`)